breezeight/nicola_blog/_guides/javascript.markdown

 # Mixin

 The Problem:

 * Multi-tiered inheritance hierarchies are occasionally useful for describing the natural order of objects but if the primary motivation is function re-use they can quickly become gnarly labyrinths of meaningless subtypes, frustrating redundancies and unmanageable logic (“is a button a rectangle or is it a control? tell you what, lets make Button inherit from Rectangle, and Rectangle can inherit from Control…wait a minute….”).
-* The most straightforward approach is **delegation**: any public function can be invoked directly via call or apply.
+* The most straightforward approach is **delegation**: any public function can be invoked directly via `call` or `apply`.
 However delegation is so convenient that sometimes it actually works against structural discipline in your code; moreover the syntax can get a little wordy.

 Here there is a naive implementation: